 I am a full time PhD student, Vice Chancellor’s Scholarship funded (2017-2020).

+I qualified as a Speech and Language Therapist in 1993, and have over 20 years’ experience working as a clinician in Education and Health services in both the UK and Australia.
+I have held clinical, managerial and clinical leadership roles in children’s services in the NHS and achieved an MSc in Healthcare Leadership in 2016.
 My clinical and leadership roles and research practice within the NHS have enabled me to acquire a detailed insight into service development and the roles and practice of evaluation.
 I have experience in initiating, planning and implementing projects/services, in particular those with a focus on the implementation and evaluation of person and family centred care.
 My practice reflects my belief in an open culture of public involvement and that those on the receiving end of services are an integral part of understanding what works and how best to progress thinking about health and social care.

-- Person and family centred care /personalisation
+Person and family centred care /personalisation

 Health and social care